Student Email Accounts

 Why shouldn’t students use a personal email for their schoolwork?

-With the frogrock accounts, students can use Google Drive to create documents and presentations.
+With the Frogrock accounts, students can use Google Drive to create documents and presentations.
 Students and teachers can work collaboratively on these documents and share them with others.
-Also, student can log into their accounts at school and at home.
+Also, students can log into their accounts at school and at home.

 How are students learning about appropriate email practices?

 Safe email practices are taught within the area of Educational Technology Skills and Digital Citizenship.
-At most schools, the teacherlibrarians oversee instruction for Digital Citizenship.
-Classroom teachers also teach the school and classroom expectations for safe and effective communication, electronic and persontoperson.
+At most schools, the teacher librarians oversee instruction for Digital Citizenship.
+Classroom teachers also teach school and classroom expectations for safe and effective communication, electronic and person-to-person.
 The BISD Technology website has additional resources for Digital Citizenship: http://www.bisd303.org/Page/977

 Does the school district have policies related to the use of technology?